mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 Here we've used both catamorphism for wrapping up the sums and paramorphism for neatly doing everything in one step.

 Notice how `Const i` behaves differently then `Add` and `Mul`.
-That is obvious from the definition of `fmap` above. `fmap something (Const i)` equals `Const i` from definition, so it allows us to populate leaves in the tree and have a neat starting point for providing two arguments to `Add` and `Mul`
+We can see why it is so from the definition of `fmap` above. `fmap something (Const i)` equals `Const i` from definition, so it allows us to populate leaves in the tree without calling `fanout` and have a neat starting point for providing two arguments to `Add` and `Mul`

 Coolness.

-TODO: An example here.
-Reword the above with more context

 ### Summing up